ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 - `SETTINGS` — Additional parameters that control the behavior of the `MergeTree`:
     - `index_granularity` — The granularity of an index.
 The number of data rows between the "marks" of an index.
 By default, 8192.
 The list of all available parameters you can see in [MergeTreeSettings.h](https://github.com/yandex/ClickHouse/blob/master/dbms/src/Storages/MergeTree/MergeTreeSettings.h).
     - `min_merge_bytes_to_use_direct_io` — The minimum data volume for merge operation required for using of the direct I/O access to the storage disk.
 During the merging of the data parts, ClickHouse calculates summary storage volume of all the data to be merged.
 If the volume exceeds `min_merge_bytes_to_use_direct_io` bytes, thеn ClickHouse reads and writes the data using direct I/O interface (`O_DIRECT` option) to the storage disk.
 If `min_merge_bytes_to_use_direct_io = 0`, then the direct I/O is disabled.
 Default value: `10 * 1024 * 1024 * 1024` bytes.
     `merge_with_ttl_timeout` - Minimal time in seconds, when merge with TTL can be repeated.
+Default value: 86400 (1 day).

 **Example of sections setting**